ai4os/ai4-ansible/tutorials/new_site_guest_config.md

-# New site: guest admin configuration
+# New site: Ansible configuration

 > ⓘ  **Requirements** \
 > This tutorial assumes previous site creation following the prerequisite tutorial [new_site_guest_initial.md](./new_site_guest_initial.md).